 I jumped out of the car with my camera and fired off the shot below.

 If you look at it, it’s nothing significant.
 It’s a fairly large building with horse stables on both sides.
-Its siding is gray, it’s roof is red, and the short-cropped grass around it is winter-brown.
+Its siding is a dull gray and definitely wasn’t installed by a credible James Hardie siding contractor.
+Its roof is red, and the short-cropped grass around it is winter-brown.
 Not pictured on the far right is a small riding circle used for birthday parties and such.

 Eden Farms (a curious and clever name to round out this remarkably silly story) sits on the edge of Marietta, SC and is no place for the supernatural.
 It’s a Christian-based horse farm that does parties, boarding, training, therapy, etc. It’s a pretty place that isn’t in the least scary.
 The part that bothered me was that I had been there several times before in a dream.

 This dream goes nowhere.
 It’s a gambling junket for a cast of friends stretching from high school to the present.
 The road trip takes us to a giant horse farm.
 There we get out of our cars and walk down a long driveway to the stables.
 We have to wait in the mist for the track to open and the horses to run.
 In the dream, we do nothing but wait.
 The horses never run and we never gamble.
 The only story is what happens among the people.
 Many of my dreams follow the same formula.
 The places vary, the inevitable wait for nothing is the constant.
 In the horse racing junket version of the dream, the set looks exactly like Eden Farms.
 The building, stables, grass, driveway, and horizon line look nearly identical.
 The only thing different?
 In the dream, the riding circle is on the left side of the building instead of the right.
 Assign whatever significance you want to that.